We’re constantly being told by TED Talks, life coaches, career advice blogs and entrepreneurs to get a mentor.

 5. Speak to HR

-If you’re having trouble knowing where to start with mentoring, speak to your company!
+If you’re having trouble knowing where to start with finding a mentor, speak to your company!
 Mentoring is becoming more and more commonplace within organisations, and it’s a fair thing to ask for in order to develop your skills and career aspirations.
+Your company may have its own mentoring program already, or be able to advise you with where to turn to if they don't.

 So you’ve got a person in mind that you think will be able to help you achieve your goals and progress in your career.
 Somebody to introduce you to new ideas and ways of thinking, challenge you, and guide you in the right direction.